An Irish Family in Australia in 1967

 It was dark when we arrived at the house and there was no electricity on either.
 The house was one of ten in a group that belonged to the Railway.

 The neighbours gave us candles and we got the kids to bed.

 There is one thing the adverts and posters never mentioned about Australia which was a major shock, the insects and flies.

 As sick as I was I stayed up all night with Peter in the one bedroom we had put all the kids in that first night.

-There were Hundreds of Insects all over the Kids as they Slept
+There were hundreds of insects all over the kids as they were sleeping.

 Daddy long legs we called them.
-They were all over the children as they slept, sticking to them.
+They were all over the children sticking to them.
 Oh I can see them even now.
-We were horrified and kept going into their bedrooms and pulling the insects off.
+We were horrified and stayed there pulling the insects off.